hackclub/hackclub/workshops/that_was_easy/README.md

 Then, let's save our progress with git by running the following commands in the Cloud9 terminal (`Alt+t`).
 Make sure you've saved all of your files on Cloud9!

 - `git add --all`
-- `git commit -m "Add key binding to that was easy button`
+- `git commit -m "Add key binding to that was easy button"`

 ## Part VII: Publishing and Sharing